jhnwllr/gbifimagedata/README.md

 ```

 * 64% of ants have 1 or more images (preserved specimen)
-* Only 1% of ants have allow for commercial useage
+* Only 1% of ants have allow for commercial use (preserved specimen)